anquanscan/sec-tools/README.md

 [syzkaller](https://github.com/google/syzkaller): syzkaller is an unsupervised coverage-guided kernel fuzzer
 [UAficionado](https://github.com/quantumcore/UAficionado): Red Team vs Blue Team.
 Series of  5 challanges.
 Are you up for it?
 [-CVE-2017-9805](https://github.com/0x00-0x00/-CVE-2017-9805): Exploit script for Apache Struts2 REST Plugin XStream RCE (‎CVE-2017-9805)
 [boreas](https://github.com/greenbone/boreas): Boreas a command line tool to scan for alive hosts
+[school-of-sre](https://github.com/linkedin/school-of-sre): At LinkedIn, we are using this curriculum for onboarding our entry-level talents into the SRE role.